-The example described in this section largely relies on the example used in [2], with identical airspace and traffic sample used.
+The example described in this section fully replicates the example used in [1].
 This is a convenient feature as it enables direct comparison of outcomes of different approaches to solving the considered demand/capacity imbalance problem.
-It should be noted that the assumptions on the set of available routes, the method of route costs estimates and airspace capacities have been considerably modified compared to [2].

 A. Experimental Design

 1) Airspace and Traffic Sample